dortania/OpenCore-Install-Guide/ktext.md

 ::: details Legacy SATA Kexts

 * [AppleIntelPIIXATA.kext](https://github.com/dortania/OpenCore-Legacy-Patcher/blob/d20d9975c144728da7ae2543d65422f53dabaa2d/payloads/Kexts/Misc/AppleIntelPIIXATA-v1.0.0.zip)
   * Legacy IDE and ATA kext for older Core 2 Duo/Quad and Pentium 4 systems.
-Needed for macOS 11 (Big Sur) and newer as this kext was dropped in macOS 10.15 (Catalina).
+Needed for macOS 11 (Big Sur) and newer as this kext was dropped in macOS 10.15 (Catalina)
 * [AHCIPortInjector](https://github.com/khronokernel/Legacy-Kexts/blob/master/Injectors/Zip/AHCIPortInjector.kext.zip)
-  * Legacy SATA/AHCI injector, mainly relevant for older machines of the Penryn era.
+  * Legacy SATA/AHCI injector, mainly relevant for older machines of the Penryn era
 * [ATAPortInjector](https://github.com/khronokernel/Legacy-Kexts/blob/master/Injectors/Zip/ATAPortInjector.kext.zip)
-  * Legacy ATA injector, mainly relevant for IDE and ATA devices (ie. when no AHCI option is present in the BIOS).
+  * Legacy ATA injector, mainly relevant for IDE and ATA devices (ie. when no AHCI option is present in the BIOS)
-  * Is dependent on AppleIntelPIIXATA.kext, which needs to be included when using macOS 11 (Big Sur) and newer.
+  * Is dependent on AppleIntelPIIXATA.kext, which needs to be included when using macOS 11 (Big Sur) and newer

 :::